Last Updated on Nov 10, 2020

 Also Read – How to run Window apps on Mac without Reboot

 Step 1.
-Choose Apple Menu from Top side
+Choose Apple Logo from the Top Mac Menu.

 Step 2.
 Select System Preferences